+(971) 4 566 4998

 POLYMER MODIFED BITUMEN (PMB)

+Polymer modified bitumen (PMB) is a standard grade bitumen blended with carefully selected synthetic or natural polymers to improve the engineering properties.
+PMBs confer significant improvements to the deformation resistance and fatigue lives of asphalt mixtures thus increasing the service lives of heavily trafficked road surfaces.
+RAHA Oil Co has the capability to supply PMBs according to the regional specifications.
 Bitumen has been used as a construction material for centuries and continues to be a valued engineering material for many modern applications.
 Over the years, numerous studies have been performed with the aim of improving bitumen’s performance in the field.
 One of the enhancements that have produced desirable results is the addition of polymer to bitumen.
 Polymers serve to improve bitumen’s elasticity, thus providing numerous benefits when used in Bitumen-based applications.
 Styrene-butadiene styrene (SBS), which acts as a binder modification agent, is known to increase the longevity of pavements that are subjected to a range of onerous loading on a daily basis, including high traffic loading and high thermal stresses.

 OTHER BENEFITS OF PMB WHEN IN PAVEMENT APPLICATIONS INCLUDE: